 This can serve as a regular impact report that reminds donors of the difference they continue to make.

 Pick up the phone.

-If your donors will be excited to receive an unexpected birthday card from the organization, imagine how they will feel if you give them a call just to chat!
+If your donors are excited to receive an unexpected birthday card from your organization, imagine how they would feel if you gave them a call just to chat!

 It’s always great to put a face (or voice) to a name.
 So, if your donors have only seen your development director’s name in emails and appeal letters, ask them to start making some calls!